brettle/DeepBlueRobotics.github.io/README.md

 There are three types of changes that you might want to make:

  * Changes to *content* like text and images.
-Content changes also include changes to basic text formatting changes such as bold, italics, lists, and links, but don't include things like font or font size. **You don't need any special skills to make content changes.**
+Content changes also include changes to basic text formatting such as bold, italics, lists, and links, but *don't* include things like font or font size. **You don't need any special skills to make content changes.**
  * Changes to *layout and styling*.
-Layout and styling dictate where and how various bits of content is displayed on a page, including fonts, font sizes, colors, positioning, and how the page will appear on different devices or in different sized windows.
+Layout and styling dictate where and how various bits of content are displayed on a page.
+Layout and styling includes fonts, font sizes, colors, positioning, and how the page will appear on different devices or in different sized windows.
 To make layout and styling changes, you will need to know [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) so that the site will look attractive and work effectively across devices.
 You will also need a working understanding of [Jekyll](https://jekyllrb.com/docs/).
  * Changes to *structure*.
 Structure changes include changes to the types of content on a page, how the various bits of content relate to each other, and which page contains which content.
 Adding or deleting pages or sections of pages are examples of structure changes.
 To make structure changes you will need to know how to configure [NetlifyCMS](https://www.netlifycms.org/) so that content editors can continue to make changes to the content without needing any special skills.

-To make changes to the carlmontrobotics.org website:
+Making changes to the carlmontrobotics.org website involves the following steps:

  1. An editor makes the changes to the staging website, deepbluerobotics.github.io.
  2. The editor requests that the changes be merged into the production website, carlmontrobotics.org.